 What is the evidence for new insulin therapies?

 Overall, there is a lack of clear evidence regarding benefits and harms of the newer insulin therapies.
 As a summary, the evidence so far suggests that:

 - Rapid-acting insulin analogues may improve postprandial hyperglycaemia and reduce hypoglycaemia.

-- Long-acting insulin analogues may reduce nocturnal hypoglycaemia and weight gain, but some studies found them no better than conventional NPH insulin.
+- Long-acting insulin analogues may reduce nocturnal hypoglycaemia and weight gain.

-- Insulin pumps improve HbA1c values slightly overall, but seem to be of greater benefit to some patients, particularly those who previously had poorer glycaemic control.
+- CSII therapy improves HbA1c values slightly overall but seems to be of greater benefit to some patients, particularly those who previously had poorer glycaemic control.